 It is an exciting time to work for us.
 We are uniquely placed as the UK's only crossutility regulator.
-Our extensive remit requires us to be expert and objective and we work closely with government and stakeholders to protect consumers with regard to both price and quality of service.
+Our extensive remit requires us to be both expert and objective.
+We work closely with government and stakeholders to protect consumers with regard to both price and quality of service.
 Consumer recognition of our work and our value is growing.
 We have a strong track-record of innovation in the interests of consumers, working smart with limited resources.
-We deliver solutions that suit Northern Ireland's needs and are in some cases at the leading edge of regulatory practice in Europe.
-As our corporate vision puts it, we make a difference for customers by listening, innovating and leading.
+We deliver solutions that suit Northern Ireland's needs.

 We also continue to develop our organisation with the goal of being a best practice regulator.
-During 2014 we published a new Corporate Strategy 2014-2019 which set out the outcomes we would like to achieve over the next four years.
+Our new Corporate Strategy for 2019-24 was published at the end of March.
+The new strategy sets out how we can best make a difference for consumers.
+It also sets a course that embraces change and meets head-on the challenges of the future.
 To help us deliver this strategy we have taken steps to enhance how we are structured.
-This has resulted in us being organised into three groupings: Corporate, Networks and Markets and this role will sit within the Markets group.
+This has resulted in us being organised into three groupings: Corporate, Networks and Markets.